springernature/webpagetest-mapper/README.md

 `run`.
 They each
 take an options object
-as their sole argument and
+as their first argument and
 return an ES6 promise
 representing their result.